KROKIteam/KROKI-mockup-tool/README.md

 KROKI mockup tool
 =================

-Mockup based tool for fast prototyping and development of business applications.
+Mockup based tool for fast prototyping and development of business Java applications.